upperlinecode/flask-and-MongoDB/readme.md

 To view a finished app:

-- rename `routes-complete.py` to `routes.py` and then execute `flask run` in the Terminal as before. `routes.py` is a starter template for building up a Flask app using MongoDB.
 - create a `.env` file with these credentials:
 ```bash
 MONGO_USERNAME="admin"
 MONGO_PASSWORD="6zCs4vJtrzwkLBqL"
 ```

-`flask run` should spin up the completed app.
+- rename the `routes.py` starter template to anything else, and rename `routes-complete.py` to `routes.py`.
+Then execute `flask run` in the Terminal as before.

+> Test out how to "Submit an Event", "Sign Up", "Log In", view an event page, and "Log Out".
+Examine (the newly named) `routes.py` to see how each action is implemented.

+### How'd You Make That?

 Read on for the steps and lessons to build that completed Flask + MongoDB app.

+## Initial Setup

 > Although you may be tempted to dive into a mini-lesson about "What is a database?" because it's tempting to want to share every bit of background knowledge with students, our experience has taught us that students need to see **that** the app can work before they become interested in the nuances of **why** it works exactly as it does.
 So don't feel like you ought to spend much time on this concept your first time through.
 >
 > We've also picked out a few other times in these lessons where you may be tempted to dive deep into a topic, but it may be better to reserve that enthusiasm.

-## Initial Setup

 To get started using MongoDB as a database, you'll want to sign up for an Atlas (free) account at [mongodb.com](https://www.mongodb.com/).
 The sign up process is a bit lengthy, but it involves: